-This is the hole that the Mozambicans were forced to jump into, where the sea would surge in and crush them against the rocks...thus it was called "the hole of murders".
+The sea would surge into the hole and crush anyone against the rocks.
+Thus it was called "the hole of murders."

 Mozambicans gained their freedom from Portuguese colonial rule in 1975, and now there is a freedom monument on the cliff by the hole.